run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit-mpi.md

 --large-shm

->
 > Mount a large /dev/shm device. shm is a shared file system mounted on RAM
->

 --local-image

 >  Use a local image for this job.
 A local image is an image which exists on all local servers of the Kubernetes Cluster.

---memory &lt;string&gt;
+--memory string

->  <span class="wysiwyg-color-black70">CPU</span> memory to allocate for this job (1G, 20M, .etc).&nbsp;<span>The Job will receive at least this amount of memory.
-Note that the Job will __not__ be scheduled unless the system can guarantee this amount of memory to the job.&nbsp;</span>
+> CPU memory to allocate for this job (1G, 20M, .etc).The Job will receive at least this amount of memory.
+Note that the Job will __not__ be scheduled unless the system can guarantee this amount of memory to the job.

---memory-limit &lt;string&gt;
+--memory-limit string

->  <span class="wysiwyg-color-black70">CPU</span> memory to allocate for this job (1G, 20M, .etc).&nbsp;The system guarantees&nbsp;that this Job will not be able to consume more than this amount of memory.
+>  CPU memory to allocate for this job (1G, 20M, .etc).The system guaranteesthat this Job will not be able to consume more than this amount of memory.
 The Job will receive an error when trying to allocate more memory than this limit.

---name &lt;string&gt;

->  <span class="wysiwyg-color-black60">(Deprecated)</span>&nbsp;Job Name.
-Add the name without the --name flag.

---node-type &lt;string&gt;
+--node-type string

 >  Allows defining specific nodes (machines) or group of nodes on which the workload will run.
-To use this feature your administrator will need to label nodes as explained here:&nbsp;<https://support.run.ai/hc/en-us/articles/360011591500-Limit-a-Workload-to-a-Specific-Node-Group>&nbsp;
+To use this feature your administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../Administrator/Researcher-Setup/Limit-a-Workload-to-a-Specific-Node-Group.md)
-> This flag can be used in conjunction&nbsp;with Project-based affinity.
+> This flag can be used in conjunctionwith Project-based affinity.
 In this case, the flag is used to refine the list of allowable node groups set in the project.
-For more information see:&nbsp;<https://support.run.ai/hc/en-us/articles/360011591300-Working-with-Projects&nbsp;>
+For more information see: [Working with Projects](../../Administrator/Admin-User-Interface-Setup/Working-with-Projects.md)

---processes &lt;int&gt;&nbsp;
+--processes int

->
 > Number of distributed training processes.
 Default is 1.
->

 --run-as-user

 >  Run in the context of the current user running the Run:AI command rather than the root user.
 While the default container user is root (same as in Docker), this command allows you to submit a job running under your linux user.
 This would manifest itself in access to operating system resources, in the owner of new folders created under shared directories etc.

---volume &lt;stringArray&gt; | -v &lt;stringArray&gt;
+--volume stringArray | -v stringArray

 >  Volume to mount into the container.
-Example&nbsp;-v /raid/public/john/data:/root/data:ro The flag may optionally be suffixed with :ro or :rw to mount the volumes in read-only or read-write mode, respectively.
+Example ``-v /raid/public/john/data:/root/data:ro`` The flag may optionally be suffixed with ``:ro`` or ``:rw`` to mount the volumes in read-only or read-write mode, respectively.

---working-dir &lt;string&gt;&nbsp;
+--working-dir string

->  Starts the container with the specified directory&nbsp;
+>  Starts the container with the specified directory

 ### Global Flags